virtual-labs/exp-chemical-denaturing-agents-iiith/experiment/procedure.md

 Step 10 : Submit your answers.
 You can verify them from redoing the experiment or going through the theory.

-Step 11 : Once you have studied both the samples you may compare them by clicking ¡°COMPARE¡±.
+Step 11 : Once you have studied both the samples you may compare them by clicking "COMPARE".